SpikeAI/HULK/hulk.md

 We will then compare the results of this new algorithm with the optimal algorithm as well as with other existing unsupervised learning algorithms (Olshausen, Sandin).
 Moreover, by its nature, this algorithm can easily be extended to convolutional networks such as those used in deep learning neural networks.
 This extension is possible by extending the filter dictionary by the hypothesis of invariances to the translation of representations.
 Our results on different databases show the stable and rapid emergence of characteristic filters on these different bases.
-This result shows a probable perspective of extension of this representation and for which we hope to obtain classification results superior to the algorithms existing in the state-of-the-art.
+This result shows a probable prospect of extending this representation and  for which we hope to obtain classification results superior to the algorithms existing in the state-of-the-art.
 Finally we will conclude by showing the importance of homeostasis in unsupervised learning algorithms.
 By developing this fast learning algorithm we hope for its rapid application in artificial intelligence algorithms.
 This type of architecture is economical, efficient and fast.
 It makes it possible to be transferred to most deep learning algorithms, a major flaw of which is to be very greedy in computing resources.
 In particular, we are considering perspectives for coding within a dynamic flow of sensory data and we hope to apply this type of algorithm on embedded systems such as aerial robots.
-In parallel, we hope that this new type of rapid unsupervised learning algorithm can provide a normative theory for the coding of information in low-level sensory processing, whether it is visual or auditory, for example.
+Along with this, we hope that this new type of rapid unsupervised learning algorithm can provide a normative theory for the coding of information in low-level sensory processing, whether it is visual or auditory, for example.

 ## fr: Algorithme
 ``>>> LUP IS HERE <<<<``